unfulvio/wp-requirements/README.md

 Include me in your plugin and I will check if the PHP version or the installed WordPress version is the right one.
 If not, I will let you know and you can halt your script and display a message in WordPress dashboard so the admin will know why your plugin can't be activated.

->#### Important Note
-Use this as a template to implement your own requirements check.
-Althought the class as presented in this repository is wrapped in a `class_exist` conditional, there could be other plugin developers implementing the same class - to avoid naming collisions or duplicate classes, rename the class with a most unique prefix of your own.

 ### Usage

 There are two ways you can include WP Requirements in your project.